|

 25 registers are available: R0..R9, RS0..RS9, RA..RE, and I. The operation CL REG stores zero in all of them, except the secondary registers RS0..RS9.
 To access the secondary registers, swap them with the primary registers R0..R9 using the P≷S command.
 RS4..RS9 are used by statistical functions.

+Register arithmetic works only with the STO key.
+For example, you can multiply the display value into register 3 like this: STO × 3.
 Register I may be used to indirectly address all registers.
 For example, store a positive or negative number whose integer part is 14 in register I. RCL (i) would then retrieve the value stored in RS4.

 Another use for I is counting and branching.
 The instructions ISZ and DSZ increment or decrement the value in I. If the integer part of the result is zero, the next program instruction is skipped, otherwise it is executed.
 This works even with indirection.
 In the example above, ISZ (i) would increment the value in RS4 and branch according to the result.